wolfSSL/wolfTPM/examples/README.md

 ## Storing keys into the TPM's NVRAM

 These examples demonstrates how to use the TPM as a secure vault for keys.
 There are two programs, one to store a TPM key into the TPM's NVRAM and another to extract the key from the TPM's NVRAM.
 Both examples can use parameter encryption to protect from MITM attacks.
-The Non-volatile memory location is protected with a password authorization that is passed in encrypted form, when "-aes" is given on the commmand line.
+The Non-volatile memory location is protected with a password authorization that is passed in encrypted form, when "-aes" is given on the command line.

 Before running the examples, make sure there is a keyblob.bin generated using the keygen tool.
 The key can be of any type, RSA, ECC or symmetric.
 The example will store the private and public part.
 In case of a symmetric key the public part is meta data from the TPM.
 How to generate a key you can see above, in the description of the keygen example.